anyatarascina/pyRVtest/README.md

 These can also be installed by running the pip install command in either terminal (Mac) or Command Prompt (Windows).
 ## Import python packages
-First open python3 (pyRV has been developed for releases of python 3.6 and later) in either terminal or command prompt.
+First open python3 (pyRVtest has been developed for releases of python 3.6 and later) in either terminal or command prompt.
 Then you import the necessary packages:

 ````
 import numpy as np